ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues22601_26741}

 - Presto (C++) engine currently does not support database catalogs.
-- Only file formats such as Parquet and DWRF are supported.
+- Parquet is the only supported file format.
 - Hive connector is supported.
-- Default iceberg Table has only read support with Parquet v1 format.
+- Default Iceberg table has only read support with Parquet v1 format.
 - TPC-H/TPC-DS queries are supported.
 - `DELETE FROM` and `CALL SQL` statements are not supported.
 - `START`, `COMMIT`, and `ROLLBACK` transactions are not supported.